Pathfinder (Star Trek: Voyager): Reception

 Keith R. A. DeCandido of Tor.com rated the episode 9 out of 10.

-In 2020, Gizmodo listed this episode as one of the "must watch" episodes from season six of the show.
+In 2020, io9 listed this episode as one of the "must watch" episodes from season six of the show.

 The Digital Fix said Barclay and Troi offered an enjoyable callback to Star Trek: The Next Generation in this episode and also "Life Line".

 Releases

 This episode was released as part of a season 6 DVD box set on December 7, 2004.